PhilipQuirke/SkyCombAnalystHelp/ProcessSettings.md

 ### YOLO detect confidence (0.1 to 0.9)

-This setting is specific to YOLO (You Only Long Once) image processing algorithm.
+This setting is specific to YOLO (You Only Look Once) image processing algorithm.

 If unsure, use the default setting 0.66

 ### YOLO intersection over union (0.1 to 0.9)

-This setting is specific to YOLO (You Only Long Once) image processing algorithm.
+This setting is specific to YOLO (You Only Look Once) image processing algorithm.

 If unsure, use the default setting 0.25